clojure/clojurescript/samples/repl/README.md

 Start the REPL:

-    (use 'cljs.repl)
-    (use 'cljs.eval.browser)
+    (require '[cljs.repl :as repl])
+    (require '[cljs.eval.browser :as browser])
-    (def repl-env (create-eval-env 9000))
+    (def env (browser/repl-env 9000))
-    (repl repl-env)
+    (repl/repl env)

-Open the index.html page in samples/repl/resources/public/index.html
+Open the index.html page in

-This repl is not currently compiling anything so you will need to type JavaScript.

-    ClojureScript:> "1 + 1;"
-    "1 + 1;"
-    "2"
-    ClojureScript:> "var a = 3; 1 + a;"
-    "var a = 3; 1 + a;"
-    "4"
+samples/repl/resources/public/index.html.
+Compilation is working so you can now type ClojureScript forms at the REPL and they will be evaluated in the browser.

+    ClojureScript:cljs.user> (+ 1 1)
+    (+ 1 1)
+    2
+    ClojureScript:cljs.user> {:a :b}
+    {:a :b}
+    {:a :b}
+    ClojureScript:cljs.user> (reduce + [1 2 3 4 5])
+    (reduce + [1 2 3 4 5])
+    15
+    ClojureScript:cljs.user> (js/alert "hello world")
+    (js/alert "hello world")
+    nil

 This currently only works in Safari.

 Chrome error is:

 XMLHttpRequest cannot load http://localhost:9000/.
 Origin null is not allowed by Access-Control-Allow-Origin.

+We may need to have the REPL server serve the host page?